Massachusetts Route 6A: History

 Route 6A was first signed upon partial completion of the Mid-Cape Highway, which was Cape Cod's first freeway in 1953, traveling between the Sagamore Bridge in Bourne and Route 132 in Barnstable.
 A second stretch in 1954 was signed when a US 6 bypass was constructed in Truro and Provincetown, although in Provincetown, Route 6A was signed along Bradford Street instead of US 6's former routing on Commercial Street, as the latter road had become one-way westbound.
 A third stretch in 1956 was signed between Route 132 in Barnstable and the Orleans–Eastham town line when the US 6 freeway was completed.

 Route 6A does not officially exist in Eastham or Wellfleet as the road is in an unsigned concurrency with US 6.

 The road is generally considered to be Cape Cod's most historic and scenic highway.
 The Barnstable portion has been listed on the National Register of Historic Places as the Old King's Highway Historic District.

-The only portions of the Provincetown section under state (or federal) maintenance are the Commercial Street section (including Bradford between Commercial and Allerton) and the Provincelands Road section (which runs through National Park land).
+The only portions of the Provincetown section under state (or federal) maintenance are the Commercial Street section (including Bradford between Commercial and Allerton) and the Province Lands Road section (which runs through National Park land).
 The remainder of the Bradford Street section has always been locally maintained, and though that section carries the occasional mile marker from the last postings in 1979, it has always only sparsely been signed as Route 6A.

-There was once another section of Route 6A running through downtown Truro along Truro Center Road, although it was never signed or mile-markered.
+There was once another section of Route 6A running through downtown Truro along Truro Center Road, although it was never signed or mile-marked.
 When Truro Center Road and North Truro's Shore Road were turned back to local maintenance in 1979, the Route 6A designation was officially removed from the downtown Truro section, though locals still referred to it as "Route 6A" until it was officially named "Truro Center Road."

 The section of Route 6A from North Truro to its terminus in the Cape Cod National Seashore was signed as a north–south route until 2015 when MassDOT completed replacement of those signs with east–west signage.

 From around 1955 to around 1962, a second Route 6A existed in Fall River and Westport.
-Around 1961, it began overlapped with Route 24 at US 6/Martine Street in Fall River and left Route 24 at the President Ave./Eastern Ave. rotary, then following President Avenue to end at Route 79, US 6, Route 103, Route 138 on the Taunton River waterfront.
+Around 1961, it began overlapped with Route 24 at US 6/Martine Street in Fall River and left Route 24 at (its interchange with) the President Ave./Eastern Ave. rotary, then following President Avenue to end at Route 79, US 6, Route 103, and Route 138 on the Taunton River waterfront.
 By 1964, Route 6A was moved off Route 24 and used the full length of Eastern Avenue.
-This western Route 6A was decommissioned by 1965; US 6 was moved onto its alignment, as part of US 6’s previous alignment in was reconstructed to make room for Interstate 195 to run through the city.
+This western Route 6A was decommissioned by 1965; US 6 was moved onto its alignment, as part of US 6's previous alignment was reconstructed to make room for Interstate 195 to run through the city.